 Arguing along similar lines, Economist Peter Bauer described aid as a ‘form of taxing the poor in the West to enrich the new elites in the former colonies’.
 Once in their hands, rather than saving it, economic studies have shown that most often aid is then spent on consumer goods.
 This, in turn, has a number of negative consequences.
 First, as savings decline, banks have less money to lend, leading to a fall in domestic investment.
 Meanwhile, higher consumption, as a result of the aid influx, means that more money is chasing fewer goods and the country experiences inflation.
 The typical response to inflation is to raise interest rates, making investment even more unlikely, meaning fewer jobs, which leads to more poverty.
 And what happens next?

 The system is broken

-It’s clear aid is not working.
-The whole process is broken.
-From the disingenuous motivation behind its provision to the unintended and disruptive knock-on effects of its delivery, at every stage there exist problems.
-If the Western world is sincere in its desire to help end poverty, it needs to engage in some serious soul searching, put self-interest to one side, and think up some alternatives.
-Perhaps, too, it should entertain the idea that its participation in development, in any major way, might actually be unhelpful.
+Clearly aid is not working.
+From the disingenuous motivation behind its provision, to the unintended and disruptive knock-on effects of its delivery, at every stage there exist problems.
+If the Western world is sincere in its desire to help end poverty, it needs to put self-interest to one side, return to the drawing board, and consider the possibility that its participation in development – as it’s currently conducted – might actually be unhelpful.
 Many of Africa’s biggest advances in recent years, like the widespread adoption of mobile phones, have come from within.
-And as Deaton has questioned: ‘who put us in charge anyway?’
+And as Deaton has long questioned: ‘who put us in charge anyway?’